What is a Phantom Stock?

-- Participants who are in “appreciation-only” plans may not receive a thing if the company stock does not appreciate at price.
+- Participants who are in “appreciation-only” plans may not receive a thing if the company stock does not appreciate it at a price.

-- Companies need to make sure that they’re in compliance with Internal Revenue Code Section 409A
+- Companies need to make sure that they comply with Internal Revenue Code Section 409A

 - A phantom stock plan is a costly form of long-term incentive in that it requires a charge against the company’s income statement.

 - It is potentially an “uncapped liability” to the company.

 - For executives, phantom stock rights do not represent a true ownership position in privately held companies that do not have publicly traded shares.

 - Phantom equity shares do not carry voting rights or similar rights associated with stock ownership.